Top 5 Critical Legal Documents for Caregivers

 When a loved one passes away, grief and logistics intertwine, creating an overwhelming time for any family.
 If they die without a will, this difficult period can quickly become even more complex, stressful, and even contentious.
 Instead of their personal wishes guiding the process, impersonal state laws known as “intestacy statutes” take over, dictating exactly who inherits their assets and who does…

-Medicaid May Reclaim Money from Your Senior’s Estate
+Medicaid May Reclaim Money from Your Loved One’s Estate

 5 Ways to Help Seniors Leave a Financial Legacy